addia/puppet-elastic/README.md

-# Land Registry's Elastic Install
+# Land Registry's Elasticsearch Install

-A puppet module to manage the install of Elastic search at the Land Registry
+A puppet module to manage the install of Elasticsearch at the Land Registry

 ## Requirements